-The following risks have materialized in 2018:
+The following risks have materialized in 2019:

-Cyberattacks and fraud

-During 2018 the Fluidra Group has suffered a number of attacks and attempts at fraud based on identity theft of senior managers of the Group.
-In one of these attacks, the identity thief managed to contact a Fluidra employee instructing him to carry out an online banking transaction that involved a money transfer that is difficult to trace.
-Although the action was not stopped at the outset, it was able to be detected in time and all the defined control and action mechanisms were implemented, thus making it possible to prevent the fraud from materializing in full.
-This action reflects the growing need to reinforce preventive measures and action plans that will protect the Company from possible fraud or cyberattacks.
-The group is doing this with a cybersecurity audit and the implementation of the corresponding corrective actions.

-• Increase in credit risk

-Following the merger with the Zodiac group in July 218, the credit risk has increased in the America region where there is a high concentration of turnover in two major customers.
-Fluidra is aware of this situation and has started to implement the necessary actions to mitigate the effects of this risk.
-The Fluidra Group is a multinational company that continues to have a very wide and diversified customer portfolio.
+During the integration of the Australian subsidiaries and in the process of harmonizing their processes, a failure to apply certain policies of the Group was detected, which has led to the application of disciplinary measures.
+Local and Area Management together with financial management of the group have calculated the impact of the incidents found, which totals EUR 4.1 million.
+An action and incident remediation plan has also been established to prevent them from happening again.

-- E.6.
-Explain the plans for responding to and supervising the company's main risks, including tax risks, as well as the procedures followed by the company to ensure that the board of directors responds to the new challenges that appear: - · Development of new products.
+E.6.
+Explain the plans for responding to and supervising the company's main risks, including tax risks, as well as the procedures followed by the company to ensure that the board of directors responds to the new challenges that appear:

+• Development of new products.
 Continuing analysis of sales of new strategic products and comparison with competitors based on market research monitoring tools, statistical database analysis by type of market and product.
 Performance of comparative studies that will let us differentiate ourselves from competitors and update the product valuation dossiers with the information obtained.
-Specific action plans aimed at ensuring production capacities are adapted to the demand levels forecast for these new products. - · Financial risks: Financial risks undergo continuous monitoring of, among others, the exposure to exchange rate and/or interest rate risk, proposing corrective measures. - · Credit risks: The Fluidra Group has a highly diversified customer portfolio.
-However, as provided for in paragragh E5, in the America region the company carries out continuous and specific monitoring of two major customers which concentrate an important credit risk, analysing both the credit limits and financial health of these customers.
-Furthermore, following the merger the risk has reduced its impact with the diversification of the Group's portfolio in more geographical areas. - ·Technological risks: Given the activities carried on by the different Business Units of Fluidra, protecting their technology and developments is an essential milestone in order to maintain their competitive advantage.
-To this end the Company has certain development criteria and policies, as well as legal protocols that guarantee such protection. - ·Risk in the management of subsidiaries: Fluidra is firmly determined and convinced that reinforcing and harmonizing its procedures and internal controls in the subsidiaries of the group is the right way to ensure prompt detection and eradication of any irregularity in the management of the subsidiaries.
-In this regard, Internal Audit is a very valuable tool in the pursuit of this goal. - •Development of new activities.
-The continuing evaluation by Fluidra of new activities and organizations that will contribute more value to the group has led to the completion in 2018 of the merger with Zodiac, a multinational with a very important presence in the United States.
-Aware that any new activity involves an intrinsic risk, Fluidra has established the necessary controls to mitigate the risk associated to the development and integration of any new activity, creating an integration office with the aim of overseeing these matters. - ·Human capital risks: The companies of the Fluidra Group have a variable remuneration policy linked to professional development and the achievement of personal objectives in order to identify and reward its best professionals in this way.
+Specific action plans aimed at ensuring production capacities are adapted to the demand levels forecast for these new products.

+• Financial risks: Financial risks undergo continuous monitoring of, among others, the exposure to exchange rate and/or interest rate risk, proposing corrective measures.

+• Credit risks: The Fluidra Group has a very diversified customer portfolio.
+However, in the America region, the company carries out continuous and specific monitoring of two customers that concentrate an important credit risk, analysing both the credit limits and financial health of these customers.
+Furthermore, the merger made it possible to reduce the impact of this risk with the diversification of the Group's portfolio in more geographical areas.

+•Technological risks: Given the activities carried on by the different business units of Fluidra, protecting their technology and developments is an essential milestone in order to maintain their competitive advantage.
+To this end the Company has certain development criteria and policies, as well as legal protocols that guarantee such protection.

+•Risk in the management of subsidiaries: Fluidra is firmly determined and convinced that reinforcing and harmonizing its procedures and internal controls in the subsidiaries of the group is the right way to ensure prompt detection and eradication of any irregularity in the management of the subsidiaries.
+In this regard, Internal Audit is a very valuable tool in the pursuit of this goal.

+·Human capital risks: The companies of the Fluidra Group have a variable remuneration policy linked to professional development and the achievement of personal objectives in order to identify and reward its best professionals in this way.